NikhilG50/Django-Rest-API-Assighnment/README.md

 **Output**: *Screenshot from the browsable API*

-# Add Scren shots of outputs ---self reference

-* AuthourList
+# Output Screenshots
+**(Note: local host may change based on that you have to specify local host port number)**

+* To get the AuthourList we need to pass `http://127.0.0.1:8000/author/` in Browser it appears as below image

 ![alt text](https://github.com/NikhilG50/Django-Rest-API-Assighnment/blob/main/Output_Screenshots/AuthourList.png)

-* BookList
+* To get BookList we need to pass `http://127.0.0.1:8000/author/` in Browser it appears as below image

 ![alt text](https://github.com/NikhilG50/Django-Rest-API-Assighnment/blob/main/Output_Screenshots/BookList.png)

-* author detail
+*To get Specific author detail  we need to pass  `http://127.0.0.1:8000/author_detail/3/` in Browser it appears as below image

 ![alt text](https://github.com/NikhilG50/Django-Rest-API-Assighnment/blob/main/Output_Screenshots/AuthorDetail_3rd.png)

-* Book Detail
+* To get Specific Book Detail we we need to pass  `http://127.0.0.1:8000/book_detail/1/` in Browser it appears as below image

 ![alt text](https://github.com/NikhilG50/Django-Rest-API-Assighnment/blob/main/Output_Screenshots/BookDetail_1.png)